 Activate a community organization

-The steps below provide the same instructions as the ArcGIS Online documentation for activating a new subscription but also include specific instructions for setting up a subscription to serve as a Hub's community organization.
+Activating a community organization is similar to activating a new subscription in ArcGIS Online.
+However, the instructions below provide specific details on setting up a subscription to serve as a hub's community organization.
 The subscription must be activated by the person who will administer it.
 If necessary, forward the email to the appropriate person.

 Caution: